EnKdev/TourLogger/README.md

 -	Lots and lots of Code Tweaks and shit.
 -	Cache file is now split into two:
 -		tourCache.dat and refuelCache.dat

+Beta-Build 7.0.0-beta2

+-	Various code fixes

+Beta-Build 7.0.0-beta3

+-	Code reinforcements
+-	App now throws you an error if something went wrong on the backend side.